-The included knee lifter lets you lift the presser foot using your knee on the lever.
+The included knee lifter lets you lift the presser foot by pressing your knee on the lever.
 This means you won’t have to take your hands off your project to raise or lower the presser foot with your hand!

 First, a built-in free arm, created with the removal of the flat-bed attachment, allows you to sew cylindrical items such as pant legs or shirt cuffs.
-Unfortunately, it’s not an embroidery free arm like on the Brother PRS100 embroidery machine, which is a great embroidery machine for shirts, onesies, and cylindrical items that are hard to hoop.
+Unfortunately, it’s not an embroidery free arm like on the Brother PRS100 embroidery machine, a fantastic embroidery machine for shirts, onesies, and cylindrical items that are hard to hoop.

 Also, since this is a computerized sewing machine, you can sew with the included foot pedal or use the buttons on the front of the machine.

-A speed slider is also included along with the buttons.
+Furthermore, a speed slider is included along with the buttons.
 The foot pedal takes some time to get used to, but it’s nice and heavy and less likely to slide than the foot pedals of many other machines I’ve used.
 (I ended up making a no-slip foot pedal pad out of an old mouse pad to help, and it has been great!)

-And y’all, the Brother SE1900 sews SIDEWAYS and BACKWARDS.
+And, the Brother SE1900 sews SIDEWAYS and BACKWARDS.
 How cool is that?
 I keep forgetting about this function, but this is something that makes me smile a little on the inside every time I remember to use it.
 You can do a straight stitch in all 4 directions and a zigzag in all 4 directions.
-The one caveat, though, is the length (and width of the zigzag) is preset, and of course, you can only use center needle.
+The one caveat, though, is the length (and width of the zigzag) are preset, and of course, you can only use center needle.

 Speaking of center needle, most sewing machines, like my old Brother CS6000i and my Singer 4452 heavy-duty machine, have only three options for needle position: left, right, and center.
-Because the Brother SE1900 is awesome, you actually can set it to ANY position within 3.5mm of center on either side of the needle.
-This is so handy when sewing projects that require a very precise needle position.
+Because the Brother SE1900 is awesome, you can set it to ANY position within 3.5mm of center on either side of the needle.
+This is so handy when sewing projects that require an exact needle position.

 And lastly, the side of the machine has a ruler imprinted on it.
-None of my previous sewing or embroidery machines had this feature, but I’ve been really liking having it when it comes to making gross measurements of sewing projects.
+None of my previous sewing or embroidery machines had this feature, but I’ve been enjoying having it when it comes to making gross measurements for sewing projects.